tanribilir/aws-transparent-proxy/README.md

 # Usage

-Create a new stack with CloudFormation,
+Create a new stack with CloudFormation.

 **DO NOT** forget to set your default route to point to the interface of your Squid instance.